 - Flexibility: These carriers handle all sorts of cargoes.
 That makes them popular for a reason.

 - Safety: Crews rely on advanced safety systems to protect themselves and the environment.
-Peace of mind goes a long way at sea.
+Ensures operational safety in compliance with IGC Code requirements.